-Matthew Kolodziej is honored to have been appointed to the Investment Committee of the American Immigration Lawyers Association for the 2022-2023 year.
+Matthew Kolodziej is honored to have been appointed as the Vice Chair of the Investment Committee of the American Immigration Lawyers Association for the 2022-2023 year.
 He has been serving on this committee since 2021.

 He is fluent in Spanish and French.

 Matthew earned a J.D. from George Washington University Law School and is a graduate of Universidad Complutense and Sarah Lawrence College.
 He is a member of the New York Bar Association and the American Immigration Lawyers Association.
 He is admitted to the U.S. District Court of the District of Columbia, and the U.S. Court of Appeals for the Fourth Circuit.

 Navigating DHS Uncertain H-1B Overhaul